Soil, Water and Environment

 On these pages, you will also find all the information you need as a new student at SLU, including information about the orientation days.
 The orientation days are not mandatory but we recommend that you attend them.
 They take place at the end of August, before the semester starts, and provide essential and useful information about your stay in Sweden and your studies at SLU.

-Your first course will be Soil water processes in the agroecosystems.
-On the course page, you will find a schedule for your classes and other course-related information.
+Your first course will be Soil Water Processes in Agroecosystems.
+On the course page, you will find a timetable for your classes and other course-related information.
 Timetables and reading lists will be published at least four weeks before the course starts.

 Upon completion of the programme, depending on the choice of courses, you will be awarded with a Master of Science in either Soil science or Environmental science.
 After your education, your expertise will be needed within public authorities from local to national levels as well as within research or private companies such as consultancy firms, both nationally and internationally.
 You will also have good opportunities to become a PhD student.